PressureandTime/web-scraper/README.md

 ## Output

-The scraped data will be saved in the `data` directory.
+The scraped data will be saved in the `data` directory, with each website's data in a separate JSON file.

 ## Dependencies

 Main dependencies include:
-- `axios` - HTTP client for making requests
+- `puppeteer` - For browser automation and JavaScript rendering
 - `cheerio` - Fast and flexible HTML parsing

 For a complete list of dependencies, see `package.json`.

 ## Error Handling

-- The scraper will exit with an error if no URL is provided
+- Single website scraping will exit if no URL is provided
+- Bulk scraping will continue to the next website if one fails
-- Failed requests will be logged with appropriate error messages
+- All errors are logged to the console with descriptive messages

 ## Best Practices